Get all the social and academic advantages of living on campus

 The Total Value

 UNI continues to maintain low residence hall and dining rates among universities in the Missouri Valley Conference.
-UNI's 2009-2010 rate of $6,980 (double room/19 meals per week) compares favorably to an average cost at 25 other four-year public and private institutions in Iowa.
+UNI's 2013-2014 rate of $8,190 (double room/unlimited meals) compares favorably to an average cost at 25 other four-year public and private institutions in Iowa.

 Living on campus at UNI means quality surroundings, terrific food and great opportunities to get involved and make friends - all at a reasonable price.